github/opensource.guide/overviews/mastering-markdown/index.md

 ---

 <a id="intro" title="Intro" class="toc-item"></a>
-Markdown is a lightweight and easy to use syntax for styling all forms of writing on the GitHub platform.
+Markdown is a lightweight and easy-to-use syntax for styling all forms of writing on the GitHub platform.

 **What you will learn:**